Find Affordable College Courses

 After completing their Bachelor's Degree, rehabilitation graduates from Assumption carry an average student debt load of $25,978.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $745.

-Read full report on Rehabilitation & Therapeutic Professions at Assumption University
+Full Rehabilitation & Therapeutic Professions at Assumption University Report

 Of the 46 students majoring in rehabilitation at Northeastern, 15% are male and 85% are female.